gridbugs/gridbugs.org/collections/_posts/2023-05-10-programming-an-arduino-the-hard-way.md

 $ tools/compile_commands_with_extra_include_paths.sh > compile_commands.json
 ```

-Again, the code for this section is [here](https://github.com/gridbugs/hello-avr).

 ## LED Chaser Circuit

-The code for this section is [here](https://github.com/gridbugs/arduino-nano-led-chaser).

 Now let's make a simple LED Chaser circuit by attaching some LEDs to some of the
 digital IO pins on the Arduino.